GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-01-18 23:47:19 IST
+This content is dynamically generated in Indian Time (IST): 2025-01-19 00:04:22 IST

 Current Weather in Coimbatore:
 Temperature: 22.88 °C
-Condition: haze
+Condition: mist